 After surgery, you will be taken to a hospital room where your coach can join you.
+You will begin moving your hip joint and most often will start therapy the day of surgery.
 Your plan of care will be reviewed with you.
 You will be watched closely to keep you safe.